-Choose when you want NetObjects Fusion to check for program updates:

-- ♦ Launches searches for updates each time you start NetObjects Fusion. - ◆ Connects to the Internet searches for updates when you connect to the Internet while using NetObjects Fusion.
+- ◆ Select an update frequency of Daily, Weekly, or Monthly. - ◆ Choose when you want to check for updates.
+Select: - ♦ Launches to search for updates each time you start NetObjects Fusion. - ♦ Connects to the Internet to search for updates when you connect to the Internet while using NetObjects Fusion.
 This is the default setting.